Lucifergene/blogvista/README.md

-# MEAN STACK BLOG SITE
+# MEAN STACK BLOGGING SITE

 This is a blog app using Node.js, Express, Passport, Mongoose, EJS and some other packages.